hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/environment_setup.rst

 Step One: Clone Repository
 --------------------------

-You'll need to have git installed in order to clone the Sawtooth Lake source code repository.
+You'll need to have git installed in order to clone the Sawtooth source code repository.
 You can find up-to-date installation instructions here:

 * `Git install instructions <https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>`_

 .. note::

-  When checking out Sawtooth Lake on Windows for use with vagrant, you should take steps to ensure that Windows-style CRLF line endings are not added to the code.
+  When checking out Sawtooth on Windows for use with vagrant, you should take steps to ensure that Windows-style CRLF line endings are not added to the code.
 The bash scripts used by your vagrant VM will not run correctly with CRLF line endings.
 Git uses a configuration setting, *core.autocrlf*,